 Although commonly referred to by many as a “dialect”, this is often due to a larger misunderstanding about the peculiar usage of the word “dialect” in Italian linguistics.
 By the common Italian definition Sicilian is a “dialetto romanzo primario”, however this would translate into international nomenclatures as a “regional or minority language” or “unofficial language”.
 Whereas globally a dialect is a “variety of speech of a language”, within Italy it means “variety of speech of lower social status not generally used for official purposes”.
 As is clearly evident the history of this term reflects political developments within Italy and Sicily over the last several hundred years.
 We clearly prefer the term language, as the term dialect carries unnecessary stigma and promotes linguaphobia.

 That said, there also exists a Sicilian dialect of Italian, also known as “Regional Italian”.
 This term reflects when Sicilian speak Italian with elements inherited from the substratum of Sicilian language.
 In reality most speakers freely mix Italian and Sicilian to great levels throughout their day, and often move back and forth based on context.
 This however can further prejudices as many non-sicilian speakers come to believe that the regional italian reflects the entire scope of the languages’ variation and as such judge it to be a variety of Italian.
-This is compounded by stigmas associated with speaking the language outside of family or local neighbourhood.
+This is compounded by stigmas associated with speaking the language outside of family or close friends.